 If you are familiar with the 40-Hour Famine, then this is a similar concept for your own fundraising events.
 Students will be going hungry and participating in a series of games, challenges, and spiritual preparations throughout the day or weekend.
 This helps raise awareness about their fundraising goals, to have fun, and to prepare spiritually for their event.

 This is a perfect event for mission trip fundraising.
-When your church members see young people giving up their food and their time to raise money to go on a mission trip as well as preparing for the trip spiritually, then they will connect the value with the event and go above and beyond their tithe to provide for something your students are so passionate about.
+When your church members see young people giving up their food and their time to raise money to go on a mission trip as well as preparing for the trip spiritually, then they will connect the value with the event and may increase their giving to the church to help provide for something your students are so passionate about.

 16. Get Off My Lawn Concert